John Humphrey Noyes: Oneida Community

 On October 26, 1847, Noyes was arrested for adultery, but was "released until his trial before the County Court in April next," according to Harriet H. Skinner's October 29, 1847 letter to her mother.
 Upon receiving word that arrest warrants had been issued for several of his loyal followers, the group left Vermont for Oneida, New York, where Noyes knew some friendly Perfectionists with land.
-They settled there, and built their first communal dwelling in 1848.
-In 1862, they built a larger communal home, which they called the Mansion House.
+They settled there, and built their first communal dwelling in 1848, followed by the Mansion House.

 The Oneida Community, as it came to be known, existed until 1881.
-It grew to have a membership of over 300, with branch communities in Brooklyn, New York; Wallingford, Connecticut; Newark, New Jersey; Cambridge, Vermont; and Putney, Vermont.
+It grew to have a membership of over 300, with branch communities in Brooklyn, New York; Wallingford, Connecticut; and Newark, New Jersey.
 The Community supported itself through many successful industries.
 They manufactured animal traps and silk thread, and grew and canned fruits and vegetables.
 Smaller industries included the manufacture of leather travel bags and palm-leaf hats.
-Their most successful trade, however, was that of silverware.
+Their most successful trade was that of silverware.